-To protect against the potential risks involved with financial conflicts of interest in research and to comply with federal regulations, Saint Louis University has developed a financial conflict of interest policy.
+To protect against the potential risks involved with financial conflicts of interest in research and to comply with federal regulations, SLU has developed an Individual Outside Interest Policy.

-The University believes that establishing clear guidelines and principles for disclosing and managing potential, actual and apparent conflicts of interest will assist in ensuring that the highest level of integrity is maintained in SLU's research endeavors.
-The existence of a financial conflict of interest does no indicate wrong doing on the part of the investigator; however, if a conflict exists, it must be reduced, managed or eliminated.
+The University believes that establishing clear guidelines and principles for disclosing and managing financial conflicts of interest ensures that SLU's research endeavors maintain the highest level of integrity.
+A financial conflict of interest does not indicate wrongdoing on the part of the investigator; however, if a conflict exists, it must be reduced, managed or eliminated.